 |Alberta||$15.00 general workers; $13.00 for students under 18 (less than 28 hrs/week when school is in session)|

 The Saskatchewan minimum wage is set to increase annually on October 1st.
 It is reviewed based on the Consumer Price Index and the average hourly wage of all workers.
-It has increased on October 1, 2022, to $13.00.
+The last increase was on October 1, 2023, to $14.00.

-Nunavut has the highest minimum wage in Canada, with $16.00 per hour since April 2020.
+Yukon has the highest minimum wage in Canada, at $16.77 per hour.

 With the 1.1 million people living in Saskatchewan, many say this does not cover their living expenses.
-Most workers who are paid minimum wage in Saskatchewan rely on tips and gratuities to cover extra costs that their paycheques do not.
+Many workers paid minimum wage in Saskatchewan rely on tips and gratuities to cover extra costs that their paycheques do not.